Congressional Taiwan Caucus

-The Congressional Taiwan Caucus is the largest Congressional Member Organization in the United States Congress with 229 members.
-The caucus focuses exclusively on improving American–Taiwanese relations.
+The Congressional Taiwan Caucus is a Congressional Member Organization in the United States Congress with 144 members.
+The caucus focuses exclusively on improving US–Taiwan relations.

 Its counterpart in the Senate is the Senate Taiwan Caucus.

 History

 The caucus was founded on April 9, 2002.
 Congressmen Sherrod Brown (D-OH), Steve Chabot (R-OH), Dana Rohrabacher (R-CA), and Robert Wexler (D-FL) were the founding co-chairs.

 Members

 There is no official source available to the public regarding the accurate list of the caucus.
 According to public information including news reports, these Congressional members are in the caucus: